 Remember not to brush off or ignore the symptoms because you never know if you could have just suffered a heart attack without even realising it.

-Go to the next page to view an infographic and find out the difference between a heart attack and a cardiac arrest
+The difference between a heart attack and a cardiac arrest